marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     There!
 ```

 With his shield and mace ready, he walks to the barrel and speaks again.
-Seeing this, Francine readies draws her bow, and points it to the barrel.
+Seeing this, Francine draws her bow, and points it at the barrel.
 Fibblestib, already some distance from the siblings, moves farther back.

 ```
     MIKAEL (SHOUTING)